shapeshed/shapeshed.com/content/posts/unix-ping.md

-{
-  "slug": "unix-ping",
-  "title": "Linux and Unix ping command tutorial with examples", "date": "2016-08-25T00:00:00+00:00",
-  "image": "images/articles/ping.png",
++++
+date = "2016-08-25T00:00:00+00:00"
-  "description": "Tutorial on using ping, a UNIX and Linux command for sending ICMP ECHO_REQUEST packets to network hosts.
-Examples of checking if a remote host is up and limiting to IPv4 and IPv6 requests.", "tags": [
+description = "Tutorial on using ping, a UNIX and Linux command for sending ICMP ECHO_REQUEST packets to network hosts.
+Examples of checking if a remote host is up and limiting to IPv4 and IPv6 requests." image = "images/articles/ping.png" slug = "unix-ping" tags = ["UNIX", "Linux"] title = "Linux and Unix ping command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing ping man page][2]